Locate subject research guides and forms for requesting help, making research appointments, evaluating web resources

 The Common Read program is designed to provide all new first-year students with a common intellectual experience around a theme of Catholic Social Teaching to encourage a sense of community among students, faculty and staff.
-This year’s theme is Option for the Poor and Vulnerable.
+This year’s theme is Solidarity.
 Check out these resources.

 The Electronic Databases that the library subscribes to are listed alphabetically below.
 Off-campus access to the databases is limited to students, faculty, staff, and administration who have a library card.
 In addition, there are categories that list databases specific to different subjects.

 Click on one of the following links to find resources specific to your subject.
 Once on the page you will be able to choose between the course guides and electronic databases.
 Art, Biology, Business, Chemistry, Criminal Justice, Current Events, Education, English Literature, Federal Documents, General, History, Library Science, Music, Nursing, Paralegal, Psychology, Religious Studies, and Social Work/Sociology.

 To help users evaluate Internet Resources, the library has provided some useful information on the following pages, including why users need to evaluate websites as well as a form, which allows users to score a website.